rodel-bfr/rome-metro-guide-php/README.md

     * **Step 9:** Click the "Go" button to create your user.

 6.  **Run the application:**
-    * You can now access the site at `http://localhost/rome-guide/`
+    * Access the site at `http://localhost/rome-guide/`
-    * You can log into the admin panel at `http://localhost/rome-guide/admin.php` with the credentials you just created.
+    * Log into the admin panel at `http://localhost/rome-guide/admin.php`